loguntsov/reliable_udp/doc/packets.md

 Direct UDP is very fast and non reliable way to send little payload (less than MTU, 1500 bytes).

 Each time when you sends data, it added to output queue to use packet's sequence.

 But when you need fast way to send UDP packet, sender can send it directly uses this type of packet.

-Receiver will receive this packet, and never confirm receprion.
+Receiver will receive this packet, and never confirm reception.

 <<8, ConnID:4-bytes, Payload:N-bytes>>.